Andrew Aquilante

 Andrew Aquilante (born June 16, 1987) is an American racing driver competing in such disciplines as the SCCA National Championship Runoffs and the Trans-Am Series.

 Career history

 Aquilante began racing quarter midgets at eight years old.
 Hoosier Racing Tire honored Aquilante in 2022 with the Hoosier Hero award.

 SCCA competition

 Aquilante began racing in SCCA competition in 2004.
-Aquilante has become shown success at the SCCA National Championship Runoffs winning his fourteenth championship in 2023 which places him third all time behind Jerry Hansen and John Heinricy.
+Aquilante has shown success at the SCCA National Championship Runoffs winning his fourteenth championship in 2023 which places him third all time behind Jerry Hansen and John Heinricy.
 His championships have come among two classes Grand Touring 2 (GT2) and Touring 1 (T1).

 Pro competition

 In 2008 and 2009, Aquilante drove for Subaru Road Racing Team in the Koni Challenge Series.
 In 2009, he finished second in the championship earning three podiums.
 In 2015, Aquilante drove in the Pirelli World Challenge (now GT World Challenge America) in the GTS class driving a Ford Mustang Boss 302.
 He finished second in the championship earning one win and multiple podiums.
 In 2018, Aquilante entered the Trans-Am Series.